 The case became notable for its difficulties, not only because the doctor was employed by a health care provider that was federally funded, but also because the physician manually recorded that the mother refused a C-section in her medical charts.
 According to the family, they were never offered one.
-As such, a close review of evidence was critical to disproving the defense’s argument and the plaintiffs’ attorney eventually located a nursing who was present during the delivery and testified that the physician’s note about the C-section was false.
+As such, a close review of the evidence was critical to disproving the defense’s argument, and the plaintiffs’ attorney eventually located a nurse who was present during the delivery and testified that the physician’s note about the C-section was false.
 In his ruling, the presiding judge went further to state that the doctor’s note about the C-section was a clear attempt to “cover his tracks,” as the note was not made until over an hour after the birth.

-Medical experts also testified in the case, and agreed that a C-section would more likely than not have prevented the brain damage and subsequent injuries suffered by the child.
+Medical experts also testified in the case and agreed that a C-section would more likely than not have prevented the brain damage and subsequent injuries suffered by the child.
 They also testified that the doctor’s use of a vacuum extractor during the delivery more than likely placed stress on the baby’s head.

 Ultimately, the judge agreed with the victim’s family and found that the physician had provided substandard care that caused preventable harm to the child.
 Because he was considered a federal employee, the government will be responsible for the nearly $34 million award, which included over $21 million for economic damages and $7.8 million for the child’s suffering.
 The mother and father were also awarded $3.45 million in compensation for their pain and suffering.

-This case, while tragic in its consequences, serves to highlight that egregious acts of negligence, as well as misrepresentation of facts, should never be tolerated, especially when it occurs in a health care setting.
+This case, while tragic in its consequences, serves to highlight that egregious acts of negligence, as well as the misrepresentation of facts, should never be tolerated, especially when it occurs in a health care setting.
 Doctors, nurses, and other medical professionals have a legal obligation to treat patients in accordance to the accepted standard of care.
-The doctor in this case, the judge ruled, failed to uphold this standard, and revealed his knowledge of doing so by attempting to conceal his mistakes.
+The doctor, in this case, the judge ruled, failed to uphold this standard, and revealed his knowledge of doing so by attempting to conceal his mistakes.